Roqueotha04/Microservices-Student-Course/README.md

 - `book_loan`
 - `superhero backend`

+You can find these fully completed end-to-end projects on my GitHub profile.
 The upcoming features planned for this repository are detailed at the end of this document.

 ---